After dark, the world’s most beautiful theme park unleashes its

 And even if you choose to splurge as we did, you won’t be out of the proverbial woods yet.
 Quick Queue entry ratios need serious work.
 While I firmly agree that the regular line needs to move as well, standing for as long as we did- every single time- watching dozens and dozens of people pass us regardless of how much we had to pay for the perk is frankly offensive.
 Operations – much like the overall design quality for the haunts, really need work.

-Although generally speaking, Busch Gardens Williamsburg doesn’t do well with haunts or scare zones, where they accel is an area that many parks barely even attempt: seasonal decor.
-Literally every inch of the park is decked out for Halloween – with spooky-themed garland strung across nearly every building and special lighting throu out the park.
+Although generally speaking, Busch Gardens Williamsburg doesn’t do well with haunts or scare zones, where they excel is an area that many parks barely even attempt: seasonal decor.
+Literally every inch of the park is decked out for Halloween – with spooky-themed garland strung across nearly every building and special lighting throughout the park.
 In fact, Busch Gardens Williamsburg may put more into their Halloween decor than most parks do for Christmas.

 At the end of the day, if it seems like we’re going a bit hard on Busch Gardens Williamsburg, it’s because we are.
 But here’s the thing: we are merely holding the park to the standards it set for itself.
-Busch Gardens Williamsburg is an incredible park – easily among my favorite in the world.
-Closer to home, it’s no secret that we’re also big fans of the Tampa park s Howl-O-Scream.
-There’s simply no excuse for a park as good as this one is, under the exact same corporate umbrella to provide such a lesser quality product.
+Busch Gardens Williamsburg is an incredible park – easily among my favorites in the world.
+Closer to home, it’s no secret that we’re also big fans of the Tampa park’s Howl-O-Scream.
+There’s simply no excuse for a park as good as this one is, under the exact same corporate umbrella to provide any lesser quality of a product.